algomo/knowledge-base/docs/quick_start/getting-started/Install the widget on your website.md

 In order to install this on your website, you just need to add this code inside the head tag of your website.
 For more detailed instructions, check here

 That’s it!
-With this, you’ve got a fully functional bot, working on your website data, in under 3 minutes!
+With this, you’ve got a fully functional chatbot, working on your website data, in under 3 minutes!